enormandeau/github_tutorial/files/02_github.md

 ## Forking a project

-During this Git and GitHub tutorial, we will use a training project about the plantes of the solar system.
+During this Git and GitHub tutorial, we will use a training project about the planets of the solar system.
 We will use a simple bash script and small text files.
 You do not need to know how to program in bash to follow this example.
 We will introduce the changes to the code and the data files together.
 To get the repository: